Sravyatogarla/Movie-recommendation-system/README.md

 # 🎬 Movie Recommendation System

-This project is built as part of the **Edureka Data Science with SQL course**.
-It implements three different types of movie recommendation systems using the **MovieLens dataset**:
+This project is a **Capstone Project** completed as part of the **Edureka Data Science with SQL** course.

-✅ Popularity-Based Recommender
-✅ Content-Based Recommender
-✅ Collaborative Filtering Recommender

-The project is built using Python, pandas, scikit-learn, and Plotly, and features **interactive inputs** for users to test different scenarios.
+It showcases a complete movie recommendation system using the **MovieLens dataset**.

 ---

-## 📚 Dataset Description
+## 📚 About the Project

-The data used in this project comes from the [MovieLens dataset](https://grouplens.org/datasets/movielens/100k/), a widely used dataset in recommender systems research.

-- **movies.csv**: Contains `movieId`, `title`, and `genres`.
-- **ratings.csv**: Contains `userId`, `movieId`, `rating`, and `timestamp`.
+The project implements three types of recommendation systems:

+1️⃣ **Popularity-Based Recommender**:
+Recommends top-rated movies in a selected genre with a minimum review threshold.

+2️⃣ **Content-Based Recommender**:
+Suggests movies similar to a selected one based on genre similarity using **TF-IDF** and **Cosine Similarity**.

+3️⃣ **Collaborative Filtering Recommender**:
+Provides personalized movie recommendations based on ratings from similar users.

+Interactive inputs and colorful visualizations make it easy to experiment with different genres, movies, and user IDs.

 ---

+## 🎯 Objective

+The goal of this project is to apply data science techniques to create personalized content discovery systems, similar to platforms like Netflix or Prime Video.

+---

-## 📦 Project Structure
+## 📂 Project Structure

 movie-recommendation-system/

 ├── README.md

 ├── LICENSE (MIT)

 ├── movie_recommendation_system.ipynb

 ├── movies.csv

 ├── ratings.csv

+---

+- **README.md**: This documentation file
+- **LICENSE**: Open-source MIT License
+- **movie_recommendation_system.ipynb**: Main Jupyter Notebook with code and explanations
+- **movies.csv**: Movie metadata (ID, title, genres)
+- **ratings.csv**: User ratings data (user ID, movie ID, rating, timestamp)

+---

+## 📊 Exploratory Data Analysis (EDA)

+- 🎭 **Genre Distribution**: Visualized as a colorful horizontal bar chart
+- ⭐ **Rating Distribution**: Visualized as a histogram with interactive features

+These plots are generated using **Plotly** and are fully interactive in the notebook.

 ---